rasheqrahman/eb_linkedin/README.md

 #### Questions?

-If you have questions about this script, please don't hesitate to email me at rasheqrahman [dot] tygrlabs [dot] com.
+If you have questions about this script, please don't hesitate to email me at rasheqrahman [dot] gmail [dot] com.